GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 *ASR setup.*
 We compute the #acr("WER") score using the _jiwer_ @vaessen_jitsijiwer_2024 library.
 To compute the minimum edit distance, it wraps the fast C++ matching library _RapidFuzz_ @max_bachmann_2024_10938887.
-The calculation of the metric has negligible impact on runtime performance.
+The calculation of the metric has a negligible impact on runtime performance.
 However, running the #speechbrain #acr("ASR") model is highly computationally expensive.
 When the model is run in inference mode to evaluate its performance on 100 samples from the #librispeech dataset, approximately 96% of the total runtime is spent on the speech recognition process.
 On the contrary, less than 1% is used for computing the #acr("WER").